usds/us-forms-system/docs/building-a-form/available-components.md

 #### Usage guidelines

-This is documented in the README of react-jsonschema-form.
+For more information, see "[`String` fields](https://github.com/mozilla-services/react-jsonschema-form#for-string-fields)" in the *react-jsonschema-form README*.

 ### Duplicate field validation